fr123k/jocker/README.md

 ## Contribution

-Big thank goes to [fishi0x01-gc](https://github.com/fishi0x01-gc).
+Big thank goes to [fishi0x01](https://github.com/fishi0x01).

-Who convince and inspired my for the whole jenkins in docker approach and also builded the first poc of it.
-Most of this repository is build on top of `fishi0x01-gc` poc.
+Who convince and inspired my for the whole jenkins in docker approach and also builded the first [jenkins-as-code](https://github.com/devtail/jenkins-as-code) poc of it.
+Most of this repository is build on top of `jenkins-as-code` repository.